SteffenBrinckmann/common-workflow-description/README.md

 python workflows/sem.py
 ```

-## TODO: discuss with Sarath
+## TODO: Next steps
-- This workflow lib
-  - no jupyter (for now) lets do the comparison as direct as possible
-  - sem.py is a suggestion for the common example
+- See what pyiron-workflow people think?
 - Pyiron workflow
   - how to ensure the step order is kept
-  - current version of pyiron workflow is delayed running: define all steps; run them
+    current version of pyiron workflow is delayed running: define all steps; run them
     better: run steps immediately
+  - reduce the verbosity of the logging
 - More work
   - let's have also an numerical example
   - let's have a combined example
-  - can we find better names for things: storage
   - more experimental procedures
-  - pyiron-workflow 0.9.1 still has sooooo many requirements, incl. mpi-stuff
-    - should we have a feature-poor version that has no requriements as part of the tk-based-lib
-    - if people need more features: use pyiron